My Son, the Hero: Plot

-Finally, one day Cadmos decides to initiate a literal manhunt, with Rator as the prey.
+Finally, one day Cadmos decides to host a literal manhunt, with Rator as the prey.
 Crios, who accompanies him, manages to separate Cadmos from the rest of the hunting party and take him to the cliffs at the edge of the sea, where they catch up with Rator.
 However, as Crios prepares to take Cadmos with him, Ermione and the rest of the hunters interfere, and unable to kill Cadmos, Crios and Rator team up and jump off the cliffs into the sea.
 While hiding in a nearby ruined temple of Pluto, Crios uses the temple's secret connection to make a trip back to Tartarus and steal the helmet of Pluto, an artifact which renders its wearer completely invisible at night.
 But as he uses the helmet's power to try and rescue Antiope, he finds her spirited away by Cadmos and Ermione.
 Taking Aquiles with him, Crios learns that Antiope has been imprisoned on the Isle of the Gorgon.
 He proceeds there with the help of his friends, kills the gorgon in a surprise attack and reunites with Antiope, but upon the gorgon's demise a violent thunderstorm breaks out, alerting Cadmos.
 Immediately after the storm has settled, the tyrant sends out his troops to the isle to investigate.

 Using the helmet, Crios tries to spook the arriving soldiers, but a panicked trooper inadvertently hits him with a spear, wounding him.
 In order to save his life, Antiope willingly surrenders to the soldiers, and Rator is caught as well.
 When things look at their bleakest for Crios, however, Zeus decides to release the rest of the Titans to Earth in order to have the task completed.
 With the most welcome assistance of his brothers, and some of Zeus' thunderbolts purchased from his cyclopedian weaponsmiths, Crios infiltrates the city, attacks its garrison of soldiers, and eventually stirs its oppressed people into rebellion against their tyrant ruler.
-With the liberated Rator in tow, they begin to penetrate the palace's inner sanctum.
+Joined by the liberated Rator, they begin to penetrate the palace's inner sanctum.
 When Ermione mocks Cadmos for his failure as a "god", Cadmos kills her and sets out to take revenge on Crios.

 In the lower caves of the palace, Crios and his brothers confront Cadmos' priests, who are rendered unkillable by the mystic vapors filling their temple.
 Crios uses one of the thunderbolts to breach an underwater reservoir, sweeping the vapors away and stripping the priests of their advantage, but the waters also begin to flood Antiope's cell, threatening to drown her.
 As Crios races to her rescue, Cadmos intercepts him.
 Knowing he couldn't harm his enemy directly, Crios instead casts the last of his thunderbolts at Cadmos' feet, sending him bodily to Hades.
 After Antiope is freed, the redeemed Titans make Crete their new home.